When he was 10, he wanted to be a major league baseball player.

 He swallows hard and changes direction.

 Too late for baseball, I watched him move back into writing.
 I watched his values change.
 How odd, I thought, to see how much his external actions changed from just an internal value shift.
-As his entire world turned upside down, I watched others shocked by his changes, confused because they couldn't see the internal compass he was now navigating by.
+As his entire world turned upside down, I watched others shocked by his changes, confused because they couldn't see the internal compass that now guided his navigation.

 What is the one piece of advice you'd offer others?